KirbyX152/demonlist-guidelines/en-US/250_Raw_Footage/100_requirements.md

 Raw footage must be recorded at **30 frames per second or more**.
 Video quality should be high enough so that the level is easily visible.

+Keep in mind that all records that contain invalid raw footage (YouTube links, Google Drive private files, compressed files and others) **will be eliminated**.
+Following this, the user who submitted the record will be **contacted and expected to resubmit** with valid raw footage that meets the requirements.

 ## File Sharing{id=filesharing}

 Players must use **Google Drive** to share their raw footage files with us.
 Raw footage that is not uploaded to Google Drive **will not be accepted** unless the link is to an _unedited live stream_.
 Players can share Google Drive files by following this procedure: